Updated on December 10, 2024

 NewMouth is reader supported.
 We may earn a commission if you purchase something using one of our links.
 Advertising Disclosure.

-Tooth resorption is when the immune system breaks down a tooth, essentially eating away at it.
-This causes the tooth to be non-restorable, indicating extraction.
+Tooth resorption occurs when the immune system breaks down a tooth, essentially eating away at it.
+This makes the tooth non-restorable and in need of an extraction.

 Mandibular Jaw bone recession after losing molars teeth

-Tooth resorption can typically occur in three ways: internal, external, or combination.
+Tooth resorption is a condition where the tooth structure gradually erodes.
+This can occur in three primary ways: internal, external, or combination.

 What Causes Tooth Resorption?